duncombe/glossary/README.md

   <DT>ESRL<DD> Earth System Research Laboratory
   <DT><a name="F"></a><a href=#contents>F</a><DD>
   <DT><a name="G"></a><a href=#contents>G</a><DD>
-  <DT>GeoJSON<DD>GeoJSON is a format for encoding a variety of geographic
+  <DT>GeoJSON<DD>GeoJSON is a JSON format for encoding a variety of geographic
 data structures.
 [GeoJSON Specification](http://geojson.org/geojson-spec.html)
-  <DT>GSD <DD>Global systems division of ESRL
-  <DT>GTS <DD>The World Meteorological Organization (WMO) Global Telecommunications System (GTS) disseminates data in near-real-time to operational weather and ocean forecasting centers.
 <DT>GRIB<DD>GRIB (GRIdded Binary or General Regularly-distributed
 Information in Binary form[1]) is a concise data format commonly used in meteorology to store historical and forecast weather data.
 <DT>GrADS<DD>The Grid Analysis and Display System (GrADS) is an interactive
 desktop tool that is used for easy access, manipulation, and visualization of earth science data.
+  <DT>GSD <DD>Global systems division of ESRL
+  <DT>GTS <DD>The World Meteorological Organization (WMO) Global Telecommunications System (GTS) disseminates data in near-real-time to operational weather and ocean forecasting centers.

   <DT><a name="H"></a><a href=#contents>H</a><DD>
   <DT><a name="I"></a><a href=#contents>I</a><DD>